Wassaf001/fyle/README.md

 ### Charts
 Visualize the workout progress of users through charts.
-This feature is implemented using chart library Chart.js
+This feature is implemented using PrimeNG Chart